skip to content

 Figure 6 The Interactive Work tab listing the container we just made.
 Useful buttons regarding the container's management are also indicated.

-Figure 7 The launcher in the JupyterLab tab.
+Figure 7 The Introduction in the JupyterLab tab.

-Taking a closer look at the navigation window, above the box that says "Filter files by name", there are four icons (see Figure 9).
-These let you open a new launcher window, make a new folder, refresh the file list, and upload files.
-Double-clicking on a folder name will open it; right-clicking on a file will open a menu of options for that file, one of which is to download it.
+Taking a closer look at the navigation window, above the box that says "Filter files by name", there are five icons (see Figure 10).
+From left to right, these let us open a new launcher minitab, make a new folder, upload files, refresh the file list, and make a Git clone.
+In the file list, double-clicking on a folder name will open it; right-clicking on a file will open a menu of options for that file, one of which is to download it.

 Now that we have a terminal, we can get some data and initialize SAS.
-If we are working on Lockman Hole data (Obs ID 0123700101), we can set up the workspace and final repository like this:
+If we are working on Lockman Hole data (Obs ID 0123700101), we can set up the workspace and final repository like this, being sure to swap in the correct username in the commands below:

 mkdir -p 0123700101/ODF